 Before the advent of synthetic cleaning cloths and paper towels, the cotton cleaning cloth was the scullery maid’s weapon of choice when attending to a spill.
 The cloth was dampened slightly then pushed around the floor, using foot or bended knee, to clean up the area in question.
 These days, there’s still no need to get out a bucket and mop (or armful of paper towels) when a cleaning cloth can perform the same duty with less fuss and waste.
-The cotton cleaning cloth is entirely presentable in its appearance.
-Tightly woven with a subtly attractive stripe, this cloth is most prized for its durability: it likes to be washed and actually improves with age.
+Tightly woven with a subtly attractive stripe, the cloth is not only presentable but durable: It likes to be washed and actually improves with age.
 Which is more than you can say about its modern descendants.
-The classic is starting to make a comeback; here are five examples.
+Fortunately, the classic is making a comeback.

-Above: The 100-percent cotton Cleaning Cloth, 20 inches by 24 inches, is made in Sweden by Iris Hantverk and is available at Objects of Use in Oxford, England for £4.50.
+Above: The 100 percent cotton Cleaning Cloth, 20 inches by 24 inches, is made in Sweden by Iris Hantverk and is available at Objects of Use in Oxford, England, for £4.50 ($6.93).

-Above: From German company Burstenhaus Redecker, the 60-centimeter-by-80-centimeter cotton Cleaning Cloth is $12 NZD from Everyday Needs.
+Above: From German company Burstenhaus Redecker, the 60-by-80-centimeter cotton Cleaning Cloth is $12 NZD ($9 USD) from Everyday Needs.

-Stay tuned for Megan Wilson's Object Lessons every Tuesday.
 Looking for more cleaning tips?
-Browse our Domestic Science posts, including Move Over, Mrs Meyer, and learn how to make your own Diamond-Bright Window Cleaner on Gardenista.
+Browse our Domestic Science posts, including Move Over, Mrs. Meyer, and learn how to make your own Diamond-Bright Window Cleaner on Gardenista.